 This ushered in a new era of brain science.
 Away from the old model, the brain was now an ever-growing and ever-changing organ.
 The words Pons used to explain the moment — “It’s absolute dynamite.”

-Triumph: Touched By The Finger of God
+Epilogue: Touched By The Finger of God

 Taub originally wanted to find techniques that would help stroke survivors regain use of their paralyzed limbs.

 After the case, and after receiving death threats for 5 years, Taub finally received a grant by the University of Alabama-Birmingham.
 There he developed a new form of physiotherapy for brain stroke patients with non-functional limbs.